hoijui/rezip/README.md

 - (optional) slower checkout process

 ## How it works

+##### In short

+When adding/committing a ZIP based file,
+ReZip unpacks it and repacks it without compression, before adding it to the index/commit.
+In an uncompressed ZIP file,
+the archived files appear _as-is_ in its content (together with some binary meta-info before each file).
+If those archived files are plain-text files, this method will play nicely with git.

+##### In more detail

 On every `git add` operation, the files assigned to the ZIP based file type in _.gitattributes_ are piped through this filter to remove their compression.